xinyzhang9/friend-circles/README.md

 - category: full stack
 - team: Mongoose
 - contributor: Xinyang Zhang(阳哥)(xinyzhang9@gmail.com)
-- description: real-time visulization of the friend-circles.
+- description: real-time visualization of the friend-circles.
 - stack: Angular, Express, NodeJS, d3.js, MongoDB, nginx

 > **Note:** The data we are using may be fake.
 For now we are not recommending users to input real data.
 All images and names are only for the purpose of demonstration.
 >
 >**category options:**
->full stack, big data, visulization, front-end
+>full stack, big data, visualization, front-end
 >
 ## Screenshots
 ![alt tag](https://raw.githubusercontent.com/xinyzhang9/friend-circles/master/screenshot5.png)